-Pixel and Resolution in Graphics
+Pixel and Resolution in Computer Graphics

 Each screen point is referred to as Pixel or Pel.
-A pixel may be defined as the smallest size object or color spot that can be displayed on a monitor.
-An image is displayed on the monitor is made up of thousands of these small pixels.
+A pixel may be defined as the smallest size object or colour spot that can be displayed on a monitor.
+An image displayed on the monitor is made up of thousands of these small pixels.

 The closely spaced pixels divide the image area into a compact and uniform two-dimensional grid of pixel lines and columns.
-Each pixel has a particular color and brightness value.
+Each pixel has a particular colour and brightness value.
 Though the size of a pixel depends mostly on the size of the electron beam within the CRT, they are too fine and close to each other to be perceptible by the human eye.

 A total of 800×600 = 48000 dot pixels in sq. inches image area.